-Project Platypus has a long history in invasive plant control in the upper Wimmera catchment having an ongoing weed control program for the last ten years.
+Project Platypus has a long history in invasive plant control in the upper Wimmera catchment having an ongoing weed control program.
 The majority of work has been achieved through herbicide application with manual removal of various species used where appropriate.
 It is the aim of the spraying program to achieve good control outcomes by using the correct and lowest impact method possible.
 Where possible, herbicides that pose the least risk to the operator and the environment are used with all legislated regulations strictly adhered to.

 Work undertaken by Project Platypus spray teams includes works for landcare group members using grant funding, work for regional natural resource management authorities such as catchment management authorities and general weed control works for landholders on a commercial basis.